fbrausse/scli/README.md

 - `u` in contacts list unfocusses the currently active conversation (if any)

 ## Commands
 There are some basic commands that you can use.
-Hit `:` to enter command mode (or simply focus the input line and type `:`).
+Hit `:` to enter command mode (or simply focus the beginning of the input line and type `:`).
+You can abort the command mode by hitting `Backspace` at the beginning or `ESC` anywhere.

 - `:quit` or `:q` simply quits the program.
 - `:openUrl` or `:u` opens last URL in messages, if there is one.